How Does Scientific Innovation Happen Here in San Diego?

 Although the entire process can seem fairly daunting, especially from an outside perspective, there’s actually a specific sort of system to what our researchers are doing.
 Yes, the scientific process itself can certainly vary from lab to lab, but for the most part?
 It’s largely standardized and needs to follow a relatively precise methodology to help ensure both the consistency and the quality of the outcomes.

 First, the scientist needs to make an observation or ask a question.
 It could be something like, “How can I make it easier for people with diabetes to monitor their blood glucose levels?” or, “We need a vaccine for this new virus right away.”
-From there, they need to move on to the second step, which is to create a hypothesis.
+From there, innovative biotech companies and scientific organizations need to move on to the second step, which is to create a hypothesis.
 Again, it can be something as basic as, “This new device can help keep tabs on a patient’s blood sugar,” or, “This particular antigen can prevent people from getting sick.”

 It’s important to note, however, that a hypothesis needs to be both testable and falsifiable.
 In other words, in a controlled, clinical setting, the researchers need to be able to come up with a negative answer to their hypothesis as an alternative to the possible positive ones.
 Without it, they run the risk of bias influencing the outcome of their results, and it can make the entire study void even before they begin.